 HR Talks with IT leaders is a campaign organized in collaboration between The Recursive and BICA Services, one of the most prominent HR service providers in the Bulgarian market.
 Our goal is to give more visibility to the knowledge of how great tech teams are built.
 Every week, we will meet with accomplished entrepreneurs and managers who will share their personal experience and what’s their approach to leadership, communication, hiring, talent development, and much more.

 For the second article of our series, we talk to Radoslav Georgiev – CTO and co-founder of Gtmhub – a software scaleup that helps businesses orchestrate strategy and deliver results with Objectives and Key Results (OKRs).
 The firm, which has offices in Sofia, Berlin, London, Paris, and Denver, was established in 2015 to become one of the fastest-growing tech companies in Bulgaria.
-In the beginning of 2021, Gtmhub announced its $30M Series B round led by American VC Insight Partners and joined by previous investor LAUNCHub Ventures, thus increasing the amount it has raised to over $40M.
+In the beginning of 2021, Gtmhub announced its $30M Series B round led by American VC Insight Partners, which was followed by a $120M Series C in December, led by Index Ventures.

 We started from a small garage in Gorublyane, an industrial neighborhood in Sofia, and since then our team has grown to more than 200 people.
 In a company that is developing and evolving at such a rapid pace, I learn a new leadership lesson every day.